vkg007/Estate-platform/README.md

 * * *

-You can try out a demo at
+You can try out a demo at [click me](https://estatevkg.herokuapp.com/)

 ## Prerequisites